q0phi80/LearningGo/Black-Hat-Go/Ch-01/NOTES.md

   - *go -o hello -ldflags "-w -s" main.go*

 ## Cross-Compiling
-The build command allows for cross-compiling a go program for multiple Operating Systems and architectures.
+- The build command allows for cross-compiling a go program for multiple Operating Systems and architectures.
 - Reference: https://golang.org/doc/install/source#environment/
-You need to set a constraint to cross-compile a go program.
+- You need to set a constraint to cross-compile a go program.
-The constraints include GOOS (the Operating System) and GOARCH (the architecture) Constraints can be introduced via command line, code comments of a file suffix naming convention Example cross-compile for Windows OS on a 64-architecture:
+- The constraints include GOOS (the Operating System) and GOARCH (the architecture)
+- Constraints can be introduced via command line, code comments of a file suffix naming convention
+- Example cross-compile for Windows OS on a 64-architecture:
-- *GOOS="windows" GOARCH="amd64" go build -o akwaaba maing.go*
+  - *GOOS="windows" GOARCH="amd64" go build -o akwaaba -ldflags "-w -s" maing.go*